Jacob Devaney has written an excellent article on stress and how it will be effectively released from the body.

 I believe that by discussing multiple approaches we will be able to fully understand the dynamics of the phenomenon.

-To develop a clear view on stress, let me define stress first.
+To develop a clear view of stress, let me define stress first.

 What is stress?

-David G. Myers, the author of Psychology book, defined stress as “the whole process by which we appraise and respond to events (threatening events) called stressors that threaten or challenge us”.
+David G. Myers, the author of the Psychology book, defined stress as the whole process by which we appraise and respond to events (threatening events) called stressors that threaten or challenge us.